-One of the basic tools of technical analysis is the bar chart, where the open, close, high, and low prices of stocks or other financial instruments are embedded in bars which are plotted as a series of prices over a specific time period.
-Bar charts are often referred to as OHLC charts (open-high-low-close charts) to distinguish these charts from more traditional bar charts used to depict other types of data.
+One of the basic tools of technical analysis is the bar chart, where the open, close, high, and low prices of stocks or other financial instruments are embedded in bars, plotted as a series of prices over a specific time period.
+Bar charts are often called OHLC charts (open-high-low-close charts) to distinguish these charts from more traditional bar charts used to depict other types of data.
 Bar charts allows traders to see patterns more easily.
-In other words, each bar is actually just a set of 4 prices for a given day, or some other time period, that is connected by a bar in a specific way—hence, it is often referred to as a price bar.
+In other words, each bar is actually just a set of 4 prices for a given day, or some other time period, connected by a bar in a specific way — called a price bar.

 A price bar shows the opening price of the financial instrument, which is the price at the beginning of the time period, as a left horizontal line, and the closing price, which is the last price for the period, as a right horizontal line.
 These horizontal lines are also called tick marks.
 The high price is represented by the top of the bar and the low price is depicted by the bottom of the bar.

 If the price bar is a daily price bar of a stock, then the opening and closing prices are the prices of the stock at the open of the market and at the close of the market, respectively.
 Similarly, the high price is the highest price traded during the day, while the low price is the lowest price of the day.

 But note that a day is a rather arbitrary division of time — any time period can be considered, whether the market opens every day or is open continuously, such as the foreign exchange markets on weekdays.
 As electronic trading becomes more widespread, trading eventually will become a 24/7 activity — hence, the markets will never open or close, but there will still be open and close prices for a specific time period.
 Bar chart analysis can also be used for periods shorter than a day, such as an hour or even 1 minute.